tibor309/webtop/README.md

 ![xubuntu](https://github.com/user-attachments/assets/178d333c-eda7-43a5-8527-86b396b64e31)

 ## Setup
+> [!WARNING]
+> This desktop will be removed soon!
+Existing builds of the image are going to be still available on the GitHub Container Registry.
+Please migrate over to the [linuxserver.io][lswebtop] image or use another desktop.

 To use this desktop, change the docker image tag to `kubuntu`.
 For setup options and configuration, check the [main page][main].